: Noon–1 pm

 Contact Info E-mail: pendarvis@

-Benjamin Bruch, a world-renowned authority on Celtic studies, will give a special presentation on the Cornish language and St. Piran's Day (Cornwall's national holiday, celebrated annually on March 5).
-The 60-minute presentation is free and open to the public, and attendees will have an opportunity after the talk to register for a series of subsuquent language courses, the first of which will begin in the afternoon following this initial presentation.
+Benjamin Bruch, a world-renowned authority on Celtic studies, will give a special presentation on the Cornish language, its history and its future at Pendarvis, a historic Cornish settlement.
+The 60-minute presentation is free and open to the public, and attendees will have an opportunity to register for the last in a series of Cornish language classes taught by Bruch, to be held from 2–5 pm following the free lecture.

 : Free and open to the public